|Baseball Hall of Famer Lefty O'doul|

 March 4, 1918 – A 500-foot-long U.S. Navy supply ship, the USS Cyclops, sailed from Barbados to Norfolk with 309 aboard.
 The ship vanished in good weather without sending any radio messages and no wreckage was ever found, presumably lost with all hands in the Bermuda Triangle.

 March 4, 1918 - The flu pandemic (often referred to as the Spanish flu) was first observed at Fort Riley, Kansas, when a soldier fell ill.
 The pandemic, which lasted nearly a year, is estimated to have killed somewhere between 30 to 50 million people worldwide.

 March 4, 1921 - Warren G. Harding took office as the 29th President of the United States.
-He was the great-grandson of Conecuh County’s Henchie Warren, who is said to have hidden a chest of gold in Shipps Pond during the Civil War.
+He was the great-grandson of Conecuh County, Alabama’s Henchie Warren, who is said to have hidden a chest of gold in Shipps Pond.

 March 4, 1925 - Calvin Coolidge took the oath of office in Washington, D.C.
 The presidential inauguration was broadcast on radio for the first time.

 March 4, 1925 – National Baseball Hall of Fame infielder and pitcher John Montgomery Ward died at the age of 65 in Augusta, Ga.
 During his career, he played for the Providence Grays, the New York Gothams/Giants, the Brooklyn Ward’s Wonders and the New York Giants, and he also managed the Grays, the Gothams/Giants, the Wonders and the Grooms.
 He was inducted into the Hall of Fame in 1964.